-This is how to cook Peruvian beans or canary beans on the stove soaked, in Instant Pot or in a slow cooker to tender with herbs and seasonings.
-Like our Northern beans recipe, this is the best way to cook dry beans to serve as a healthy side dish.
+This is how to cook Peruvian beans on the stove soaked in a Dutch Oven with bacon and seasonings is great.
+Like our how to cook Great Northern beans recipe, this is the best way to cook dry beans to serve as a healthy side dish.

 These come in various varieties, with some of the most common being canary beans, also known as frijol canario, Peruvian lima beans or pallar, and black beans style a.k.a. frijol negro.
 Each variety has its unique flavor and texture.